-For our next comparison of these two brokers, being able to trade the way you want is a must.
-SpeedTrader provides its clients with Stock Trading and Options Trading while Interactive Brokers provides clients access to Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-When it comes to mutual funds, Interactive Brokers boasts an offering of 11000 mutual funds compared to SpeedTrader's 0 available funds.
+Next, investors want to make sure they can trade the investment vehicle they want.
+SpeedTrader offers clients Stock Trading and Options Trading while Interactive Brokers offers Stock Trading, Options Trading, Mutual Funds and Futures Trading.
+As far as mutual funds go, Interactive Brokers boasts an offering of 12 mutual funds compared to SpeedTrader's 0 available funds.

-Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
-Both Interactive Brokers and SpeedTrader offer virtual trading.
-For mobile trading, SpeedTrader supports the iPhone App and Android App while Interactive Brokers supports the iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Clients can have Checking Accounts and Debit Cards at Interactive Brokers while customers at SpeedTrader can have none of these.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Interactive Brokers and SpeedTrader both offer virtual trading.
+For mobile trading, SpeedTrader offer clients access to an iPhone App and Android App while Interactive Brokers has an iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Checking Accounts and Debit Cards are offered by Interactive Brokers while SpeedTrader offers none of these.

 Overall, between Interactive Brokers and SpeedTrader, Interactive Brokers is the winner.